 The Paris Pantheon was modeled, rather obviously, on the Roman Pantheon.
 With its doughty 272 foot dome, it also resembles St. Paul’s Cathedral in London.

-While the exterior is Romanesque, the gigantic interior resembles a Gothic cathedral.
-The overall design is that of a Greek cross, with Corinthian columns and elaborate marble floors everywhere.
+While the exterior is Romanesque, the gigantic interior resembles a Gothic cathedral in Neoclassical from.

-Be sure to admire the Pantheon’s beautiful paintings.
+The walls are adorned with impressive frescoes and murals, depicting significant historical and allegorical scenes.
 They honor the rulers and religious leaders of France, telling the tempestuous history of France in the 18th and 19th centuries.
-Though sometimes called murals, they’re actual oil paintings glued to the walls.

 For more details, read my guide to the Pantheon.
 In high season, you’ll want to book a skip the line ticket.
 The Pantheon is also included in the Paris Museum Pass.